 Although every threat intel is critical, analysts need a quick reference to pick out the ones that require timely action.
-The confidence scoring phase signifies the pertinence of a threat based on a set of customizable benchmarks, with regards to a particular organization.
+The confidence scoring phase signifies the pertinence of a threat based on a set of customizable benchmarks, with regard to a particular organization.
 The benchmarks consist of information source, number of threat sightings, Traffic Light Protocol (TLP) rating, file types, organization sector, geography, and relation with other threats.
 This can easily be stated to be the most crucial phase in the threat intel lifecycle as it helps accurately identify a threat and eliminate false positives.

 Dissemination and Actioning

 The intelligence is now ready to be disseminated to internal security teams, such as SOC, IR, VAPT, threat hunting, and external partners within an organization’s trusted sharing network for quick analysis and actioning.
 An advanced threat intelligence sharing platform assists security teams in receiving real-time alerts and notifications and tracking threats that target a firm’s internal assets.

 Threat Intelligence Lifecycle Automation

 It is the responsibility of incident responders to determine the state of attacks in real-time, along with detecting the damage caused.
-Actionable threat intel decreases the time that security teams spend in reacting to threats by facilitating the following capabilities:
+Actionable threat intel decreases the time that security teams spend reacting to threats by facilitating the following capabilities: